Synacktiv-contrib/Modmobmap/README.md

 [...]
  ```

 Note that retrieving results from AT+COPS command could take a lot of time and sometime would need to restart the tool.
-If the tool is blocked on the operator retrieving step, please use cached or targeted operators features instead.
+If the tool is blocked on the operator retrieving step, please use cached or targeted operators' features instead.

 Using Modmobmap with GRGSM
 ------------------------------

-Modmodmap can be use with `gr-gsm` to retrieve GSM cells' information with a Software-Defined Radio device compatible with OSMOSDR.
+Modmodmap can be used with `gr-gsm` to retrieve GSM cells' information with a Software-Defined Radio device compatible with OSMOSDR.

 To use this feature, please issue the following command: